Human trafficking in Canada: UN Protocol

 Until the year 2000, there was no internationally-recognized definition of sex trafficking.
 The United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons defines human trafficking in the following way:Trafficking in Persons shall mean the recruitment, transportation, transfer, harbouring, or receipt of persons, by means of use of force or other forms of coercion, of abduction or fraud, of deceptions, of the abuse of power of a position of vulnerability or of the giving or receiving of payment or benefits to achieve the consent of a person having control over other persons, for the purpose of exploitation.
 Exploitation shall include, at the minimum, the exploitations of the prostitutions of other or other forms of sexual exploitation, forces labor or services, slavery or practices similar to slavery, servitude or the removal of organs.According to the UN Protocol, sex trafficking does not require cross-border movements of humans.
 However, many people continue to confuse or use the terms human trafficking and human smuggling interchangeably.
 Domestic sex trafficking has recently been gaining attention in Canada.

+Canada ratified the 2000 UN TIP Protocol in May 2002.